isomerpages/moe-mayflowersec/index.md

           link_text: Read more
           link_url: /collection-of-school-graduation-certificates/
   - infopic:
+      title: Speech Day 2025
+      subtitle: 📅 Save the date
+      id: infopic
+      description: Join us on 30 April 2025, from 1.45pm to 4.15pm, as we recognise the academic and CCA achievements of our Mayflowerians at this year’s Speech Day.
+      button: Read more
+      url: /speech-day-2025/
+      image: /images/SpeechDay2025_Publicity_Poster.jpg
+      alt: speech day 2025
+  - infopic:
       title: Nomination for Distinguished Chinese Language Teacher Awards
       subtitle: 🏆 Nomination is now open
       id: infopic